altanner/graphical-data-apps/site-build/content/posts/02requirements.md

 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.

 ## Getting set up
-We provide [some files](https://github.com/alleetanner/graphical-data-apps/raw/main/data-app-files.zip) we need for this course.
+We provide [some files](https://github.com/alleetanner/graphical-data-apps/raw/main/data-apps.zip) we need for this course.
 Download and unzip this.
 We also need an empty folder to work in.
 So, create an appropriate new folder, and copy the files into it.

 We will be working in **Jupyter Lab**, a browser-based Python IDE provided by **Anaconda**.
 Before we begin, Anaconda will need to create a new **environment** (see the glossary above for a definition!).
-We can do this using the `environment.yml` file provided.
-An `environment.yml` contains a list of the libraries we need, in a format understood by `conda`, Anaconda's package manager.
+We can do this using the `data-apps.yml` file provided.
+This contains a list of the libraries we need (and their own dependencies), in a format understood by `conda`, Anaconda's package manager.
 If you are interested, or if you need to do things manually, the libraries this installs are:

 - `pandas` - allows us to [organise data into powerful formats](https://pandas.pydata.org/), most notably the dataframe
 - `plotly` - an open-source graphing, charting and [data vis library](https://plotly.com/python/)